 In general boys take longer to potty train (for us a whole 1.5 years later than my daughter!).
 If he really doesn’t care and will just pee all over the house or won’t tell you he has to poop, you can also try waiting or up your bribery game 😉

 You may also love: What to clean in your house each day to end the overwhelm and despair

-One of the biggest frustrations we had and I see tons of boy moms have is that they want it to happen but are not consistent.
+One of the biggest frustrations we had is that they want it to happen but are not consistent.
 If your son seems ready, you also have to be.
 And if you are not sure if you are committed too, then just wait!
 I was not prepared to be stuck at home for so long, and that was just as hard!

 If you have a big trip coming up in the next couple months, or will not be at home much during a period of time, it may be good to wait.
 One of the reasons we failed so many times to poop train is because we kept getting frustrated and putting diapers back on when we HAD to be somewhere.

 Kids are opportunists man and they will wait to poop till in that diaper if they know they have it on.
 If you have to throw diapers on them then do it but prepare for some setbacks like we had.

 You may also love: How to survive the airport with 3 kids under 4

 Should boys pee sitting or standing?

 For boys, you have the choice and there is no wrong answer.
 Tons of moms, including myself, start with sitting down for a couple of reasons.